-Part 3: Processing Information:
+Part 3: Processing Information

-Question 1: Answer this question even though it seems to mention only extensions.
+Question 1: Answer this even though it seems to mention only extensions.
 Enter the program end date on your latest I-20 form.

 Part 4.
-Additional Information
+Additional Information About the Applicant

 Questions 1 and 2: Self-explanatory questions based on the information in your passport and calling for your overseas address.

-Question 3b: This is similar to the question above except that instead of referring to an application that you filed yourself, it asks whether someone else has filed a petition to start the process of you permanently immigrating to the United States.
+Question 4: This is similar to the question above except that instead of referring to an application that you filed yourself, it asks whether someone else has filed a petition to start the process of you permanently immigrating to the United States.
 Some petitions will only place you on a waiting list that will last many years before you see an immigrant visa.
 Nevertheless, USCIS will likely deny your application if your answer to this question is Yes.

 If an interpreter helped you fill out this application, that person must complete this section.

 When you enter the expiration date of the family member's passport, make sure that it is at least six months into the future.
 If not, get the passport renewed.
-However, if waiting for the renewal will cause problems for this application, simply submit this application, write in the existing passport expiration date and then add "renewal pending."
+However, if waiting for the renewal will cause problems for this application, simply submit this application, write in the existing passport expiration date, and then add "renewal pending."